 Perfect Physics Vol. II, Std.
 XII Sci. is intended for every Maharashtra State Board aspirant of Std.
 XII, Science.
-The scope, sequence, and level of the book are designed to match the new textbook of Maharashtra State board.
+The scope, sequence, and level of the book are consistent with the latest textbook released by Maharashtra State board.

 At a crucial juncture of cracking a career defining board examination, we wanted to create a book that not just develops the necessary knowledge, tools and skills required to excel in the examination in students but also enables them to appreciate the beauty of subject and piques their curiosity.